 How was your experience at the SDGC19 in Canada and what was your Canadian perspective there?

 Nicole: It was awesome and I was really excited.
-It’s only two years ago that the Canadian chapter of the service design network started doing a conference, so it’s only – or rather three years ago that we had a service design conference happening in Canada at all.
+It’s only three years ago years ago that the Canadian chapter of the service design network started doing a conference.
 That first year was a one-day little conference.
 It was small, it was great.
-And then the second year was two days and it was even better and we saw the maturity grow significantly.
-And then so to hear that we were going to be hosting in Canada for this year was… it was just really exciting, it felt like growing up fast and then it was just really great to be there and to see, you know, all of my Canadian service design friends, and see what everyone’s been doing and how they’ve been learning and growing over the year but then combine that with the maturity that comes from Europe and some other countries which tend to be a little further ahead than us here so it was a really beautiful mix.
+And the second year was two days and it was even better, we saw the maturity grow significantly.
+And then so to hear that we were going to be hosting in Canada for this year was just really exciting, it felt like growing up fast and then it was just really great to be there and to see all of my Canadian service design friends, and see what everyone’s been doing and how they’ve been learning and growing over the years.
+All of this combined with the maturity that comes from Europe and some other countries which tend to be a little further ahead than us here so it was a really beautiful mix.

-Marc: I would challenge by the way that other countries are ahead of you.
-I think we saw some great examples that this is actually not true and and for the very first time at a service design conference I saw that the whole audience gave standing ovations to actually a Canadian speaker.
+Marc: I would challenge that other countries are ahead of you.
+I think we saw some great examples that this is actually not true and and for the very first time at a service design conference I saw that the whole audience gave standing ovations to a speaker, and she was Canadian.
 I think that was a very emotional moment, I really liked that.

 Nicole: That was a highlight talk, so for anybody who wasn’t there, there was a woman named Zita Cobb who is from Fogo Island, Newfoundland and they built a beautiful hotel there.
-She did a talk about design in service of place I believe was the title, or something along those lines, very close to my heart because I’m from Newfoundland.
+She did a talk about design in service of place.
+Very close to my heart because I’m from Newfoundland.
 She talked a lot about the history of the people there.
-I shed tears quite a few times, but found out after that many people did and we’re actually having a little viewing party of that talk here in Vancouver at the end of November.
+I shed tears quite a few times, but found out after that many people did.
+We’re actually having a little viewing party of that talk here in Vancouver at the end of November.
 So that people who missed it can can see it because it was… something else, wasn’t it.

 Marc: Yes and I think one thing came clear there: it doesn’t matter how you call what we’re doing.